nkabbara/nkabbara.github.io/now.md

 - [Unlimited Memory](/books/unlimited-memory) (done)
 - [On Writing Well](/books/on-writing-well) (done)

-_Done with liminal space.
-I'm now writing about my experience going through 5 books analytically and prepping for a trek in El Chalten, Patagonia._🥶
+I'm _[done with liminal space](/work-begins-after-youre-done).
+I'm now prepping for my brother's visit to Argentina.
+After that, I'm going on a camping trip to El Chalten, Patagonia._🥶

 ## Bikram Yoga